MariaPadilha32/SpeakPortuEasy/README.md

 ### Resources
 	- The Code Institute "Hello Django and I think Therefore I blog" project was very much relied upon to build this project.
+    - The README files from [Nourish and Lift](https://github.com/Harry-Leepz/Nourish-and-Lift) and [Knowledge Flow](https://github.com/rockroman/CI_PP4-Knowledge-Flow) inspired and guided me in structuring and writing my own README.

 ### Acknowledgements

-- I would like to say thank to the Tutoring team for the multiple times that I could count on them.
+- I would like to express my gratitude to the Tutoring team for their continuous support and guidance throughout this project.
-- Specially Sarah Collins, Roman Racik and my mentor Harry Dhillon for all the help.
+- Special thanks to Sarah Collins, Roman Racik, and my mentor Harry Dhillon for all their help and encouragement.
+ -I want to show appreciation to my mentor Harry Dhillon for all the help.

 - Most special thanks to Ger Hickey, my father-in-law, who passed away while I was working on this project.
 He was always an amazing support.